Heise3nberg/Own-projects-in-R/README.md

 # The goal of this repository is to showcase my personal analytics projects with the R programming language.
-The data used in the projects can be found in .rar files with the same name as each project within the datasets folder.
+The data used in the projects can be found within the datasets folder, stored in .rar files with the same name as each project.